 The closer the application deadline gets; the more applications a college will receive.
-We advise you set an artificial deadline two weeks in advance of the college's application deadline.
+We advise you set an artificial deadline to send materials two weeks in advance of the college's application deadline.

 How will I know that the college has received my application materials?